 Step 5.
 Put Everything Back Together:

-Upgrading to a larger hard drive without data losing can be realized by using a piece of third-party software which is MiniTool Partition Wizard.
+Upgrading to a larger hard drive without data loss can be realized by using a piece of third-party software which is MiniTool Partition Wizard.

 How to Setup the New PS4 Hard Drive